Turro75/MyMinUI/skeleton/BASE/README.txt

 Only two requirements:

 1)  The shared sdcard must be formatted as FAT32.
-2)  In case one of the shared devices is an RG35XX OG You must use Two sdcard method.
+2)  In case one of the shared devices is an RG35XX OG or an ArkOS based device You must use Two sdcard method.

 There is no specific sequence to follow, You can add a device at any time, just follow the instructions provided for each device.